 This advanced design course is for students interested in various engineering/design fields as a possible career.
 The course will include an introduction to industrial, mechanical, electrical, civil-structural and geotechnical, and aerospace engineering.
-Students will gain engineering experience through real-life projects for each engineering discipline.
+Students will gain experience through real-life projects for each engineering discipline.
 Students will use various advanced Computer Aided Design software and prototype modeling to demonstrate design solutions.
-Activities include Invention and patents. gear/cam development. models/drawings, site plan design (topography), electrical layout and symbols, 3D model design and computer animation.
+Activities include Invention and patents, structural models/drawings, site plan design (topography), electrical layout and symbols, 3D model design, computer animation and 3D printing.
 Students will meet engineering professionals and understand their profession from classroom presentations and professional examples.
-Learning Activities (TLA) will allow students to utilize their design capabilities in a problem-solving approach.
+Reallife projects will allow students to utilize their design capabilities in a problem-solving approach.